gusbeane/website/content/research.md

 A full list of publications can be found on [ADS][1] or my [CV][2].

 I am broadly interested in the interpretation of complicated datasets, particularly in the role and fidelity of numerical simulations in the pursuit of that goal.
-In the near-term, this means laying down a path to understanding the current and imminent surveys of the Milky Way.
-In the long-term, this will lead me to the elusive Epoch of Reionization.
+In the near-term, this means understanding the current and imminent surveys of the Milky Way.
+In the long-term, this will hopefully lead me to study the Epoch of Reionization.

 ## The Milky Way